bytarikesen81/NumericalCalculator/README.md

 4-Solving a System of Linear Equations with Gauss-Seidel Elimination Method

-5-Interpolation Calculation with Gregory-Newton Method
+5-Calculating Newton's Forward Interpolation

-6-Calculation the Inverse of the Input Matrix
+6-Calculating the Inverse of an Input Matrix

-7-Calculation the Numerical Differentation of an Input Function
+7-Calculating the Numerical Differentation of an Input Function

-8-Root Finding with Newton-Raphson
+8-Root Finding with the Newton-Raphson Method

 9-Calculating the Approximate Value of the Root with the Secant Method

 10-Calculating Numerical Integration by Using Simpson's 1/3 Rule

 11-Calculating Numerical Integration by Using Trapezoidal Rule